data-apis/array-api/spec/API_specification/linear_algebra_functions.md

         If `None`,

-        -   if matrix (or matrices), the function computes the Frobenius norm.
+        -   if matrix (or matrices), the function must compute the Frobenius norm.
-        -   if vector (or vectors), the function computes the L2-norm (Euclidean norm).
+        -   if vector (or vectors), the function must compute the L2-norm (Euclidean norm).

         Default: `None`.